 - Avoid using soaps that contain alkaline and detergents like washing sodas and powders.

 - Avoid the sun, harsh winds and extremely hot baths.
-Use oil-based creams and make-up products only.
+Use oil-based creams and make-up products made from natural ingredients only.
 Use soft towels or wash cloths to avoid irritating the skin when wiping it.

 - Smoking starves the skin of oxygen and all the nutrients it needs for good health, making the skin dry and rough in texture and appearance.

 - Chapped or cracked skin - increase your consumption of water.
-Keep chapped areas well lubricated and protected from the elements using a good nourishing cream or moisturizer.
+Keep chapped areas well lubricated and protected from the elements using a good nourishing DIY all natural cream or moisturizer.